InsertKoinIO/koin/docs/reference/koin-android/start.md

 ## From your Application class

-From your `Application` class you can use the `startKoin` function and inject the Android context with `androidContext` as follow:
+From your `Application` class you can use the `startKoin` function and inject the Android context with `androidContext` as follows:

 ```kotlin
 class MainApplication : Application() {